Dan Williams (defensive end)

-Daniel Williams II (born December 15, 1969) is an American former professional football defensive end in the National Football League (NFL).
-He was selected 11th overall in the 1993 NFL draft, after the Denver Broncos traded up three spots to acquire him.
+Daniel Williams II (born December 15, 1969) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Tennessee State Tigers and Toledo Rockets before being selected 11th overall in the 1993 NFL draft, after the Denver Broncos traded up three spots to acquire him.

 He played for the Broncos (1993–1996) and the Kansas City Chiefs (1997, 1999–2001).
 Williams sat out the entire 1998 season amidst a contract dispute after being tagged as the Chiefs' franchise player.
 He now resides in Roswell, Georgia.